-(b) Proper documentation of the authorization to embalm, and the embalming reports shall be maintained for a minimum of three (3) years; and
+(b) Proper documentation of the authorization to embalm; and

 (c) Accurate and current copies of the casket price list, the outer burial container price list, the general price list, and the statement of funeral goods and services selected as required by the Federal Trade Commission in 16 C.F.R.
 453.2(b)(2) through (5), as maintained in the general practice of the establishment.

-(4) A license for an establishment shall not be granted for establishments located in any public office building, strip mall, public storage, mini-storage, mini-warehouse, multiunit storage complex, or similar facility used by members of the general public for the storage of goods.
+(5) A license for establishment shall not be granted for establishments located in any public office building, strip mall, public storage, mini-storage, mini-warehouse, multiunit storage complex, or similar facility used by the general public for the storage of goods.

 (b) The sign shall be in a location that is visible from an adjacent public road.

 Section 3.
 Visitation and Ceremonial Funeral Service Establishment.
-(1) All new Visitation and Ceremonial Funeral Service Establishments that provide visitation and ceremonial funeral services shall have facilities which meet the following requirements:
+All Visitation and Ceremonial Funeral Service Establishments that provide visitation and ceremonial funeral services shall have facilities which meet the following requirements:

-(a) The establishment shall have a viewing area or chapel which shall be at least 400 square feet in size.
+(1) The establishment shall have a viewing area or chapel which shall be at least 400 square feet in size; and

 Section 4.
 Embalming Service Establishment.
 (1) An establishment that provides embalming services shall have facilities and a preparation room which comply with the requirements of the Occupational Safety and Health Act, 29 U.S.C.
 651 and shall also require: